 - If it is necessary, we can do subtle corrections like: “Oh?
 I have read otherwise.
 Maybe you had the information from a different source.“

-I would loved to have continued.
-However, the mother gave me a look that said something like: “I am the autism expert here, so you better shut up!”
+Although I wish to continue, the mother gave me a look that said something like: “I am the autism expert here, so you better shut up!”
 The nagging soon resumed and I watched helplessly as the defendant struggled to formulate and present his arguments.

-Perhaps they did not realize just how differently autistics understand the world around them, or that they have grown impatient of dealing with the same child every day.
-Autistics often lose end due to their lack of fluency and their inability to formulate arguments in real time.
-However, the victory is empty as a courtroom battle over the dinner table only makes everyone tired and unhappy without producing any real progress.
+Perhaps they did not realise just how differently autistics understand the world around them, or that they have grown impatient of dealing with the same child every day.
+Autistics often lose due to their lack of fluency and their inability to formulate arguments in real-time.
+However, the victory is hollow as a courtroom battle over the dinner table only makes everyone unhappy without producing any real progress.